On Understanding and Mitigating the Dimensional Collapse of Graph Contrastive Learning: a Non-Maximum Removal Approach: Related Work

 \section{Related Work}

-\paragraph{Graph neural networks.} Graph Neural Networks (GNNs) have attracted growing attention for analyzing graph-structured data in recent years.
-Generally, GNNs are categorized into spatial-domain and spectral-domain approaches.
-Based on the spectral graph theory, \cite{spectral} first defines the graph convolution in the spectral domain through the eigen-decomposition of the graph Laplacian, defectively causing high computational cost.
-Graph Convolution Network \cite{gcn} utilizes the 1-st approximation of the Chebyshev expansion to simplify the calculation.
-Spatial-based approaches follow a message passing scheme \cite{mixhop}, where each node collects the information from its neighbors iteratively.
-GraphSAGE \cite{graphsage} aggregates the information from randomly sampled neighborhoods to scale to large graphs.
-GAT \cite{gat} introduces the attention mechanism to assign scores for each node pair.
-GIN \cite{gin} generalizes the Weisfeiler-Lehman test and reaches the most expressive power among GNNs. \paragraph{Graph contrastive learning.} As one of the main approaches of self-supervised representation learning, contrastive learning has raised a surge of attraction in computer vision \cite{moco,simclr} and natural language processing \cite{yang2019reducing}.
-Contrastive learning is based on the mutual information (MI) maximization principle by encouraging the agreement between two augmented views of the same instance and the disagreement between augmented views of different instances.
+\textbf{Graph contrastive learning.} As one of the main approaches of self-supervised representation learning, contrastive learning based on mutual information maximization(MI) principle has raised a surge of attraction in computer vision \cite{simclr,moco} and natural language processing \cite{yang2019reducing,li2021kfcnet}.
 Inspired by visual contrastive learning, a series of graph contrastive learning methods are devised.
 Deep Graph InfoMax (DGI) \cite{dgi} first applies the InfoMax principle to graph representation learning.
-DGI relies on maximizing the mutual information between the patch-level and global-level representation of one graph.
+DGI relies on maximizing the mutual information between patch-level and global-level representation of one graph.
+GMI \cite{GMI} jointly maximizes feature MI and edge MI individually, without augmentation.
 MVGRL \cite{mvgrl} generates two augmented graph view via graph diffusion and subgraph sampling.
-Based on SimCLR \cite{simclr}, GraphCL \cite{graphcl} enforces the embedding of positive pair (i.e., augmented views of the same graph) to be close and the embedding of negative pair (i.e., augmented views of different graphs) to be distant in Euclidean space.
+Based on SimCLR \cite{simclr}, GraphCL \cite{graphcl} enforces the embedding of positive pair (i.e., augmented views of the same graph) to be close and the embedding of negative pair (i.e., augmented views of different graphs) to be distant in the Euclidean space.
 CuCo \cite{cuco} further utilizes the curriculum learning to select the negative samples.
 AD-GCL \cite{adgcl} optimizes adversarial graph augmentation to prevent learning redundant information.
-JOAO \cite{joao} automatically and adaptively select the augmentation for specific dataset.
+JOAO \cite{joao} adaptively selects the augmentation for specific dataset.